la-bibe/autoHeader/README.md

 - "-M" : Create a Makefile
 - "-m" : Do not create a Makefile
 - "onefile:file.h" : Create only one header file which contains the necessary includes for all files and all found prototypes
+- "obj:objs/": set the folder for the objs files

 ### Configuration files